 What I love the most about cushion diamonds is their versatility.
 Unlike many of the other fancy cuts we’ve covered, cushions are no one-trick-ponies.
 There is actually more than one type of cushion cut diamond, so there’s lots of variety to be found depending on your individual taste.

 Let’s start with the antique cushion cuts (also known as old mine cuts or old mine brilliants).
-I’m not a huge fan of them, as I personally find them a little too clunky and awkward looking.
-It is also hard to find these antique cushion cut diamonds with buckets of sparkle, although they do give off lovely flashes of light.
+It is hard to find these antique cushion cut diamonds with buckets of sparkle, although they do give off lovely flashes of light.
 They definitely have a less ‘refined’ look, however I know some people who absolutely love that retro vibe.
-All I will say is that be sure to take a very close look at the polish and symmetry grade on the report before you take the plunge on one of these stones, often times they are only ‘good’ or even ‘fair’.
+All I will say is that be sure to take a very close look at the polish and symmetry grade on the report before you take the plunge on one of these stones, oftentimes they are only ‘good’ or even ‘fair’.

-There is long held confusion regarding how to tell the difference between these two types of modern cushion, and what ‘look’ you get from each cut.
-Some argue that regular cushion cut gives you a certain look, while the modified brilliant gives you another.
-This is simply not the case, and the looks are actually interchangeable within these cuts styles!
+There is long-held confusion regarding how to tell the difference between these two types of modern cushion, and what ‘look’ you get from each cut.
+Some argue that a regular cushion cut gives you a certain look, while the modified brilliant gives you another.
+This is simply not the case, and the looks are actually interchangeable within these cut styles!

-The diamond on the left has what is known as the ‘crushed ice’ look.
-This look resembles that of a radiant cut diamond, in that is has little identifiable patterning.
-Instead it has a beautifully chaotic vibe, almost like shattered glass.
+The diamond on the right has what is known as the ‘crushed ice’ look.
+This look resembles that of a radiant cut diamond, in that it has little identifiable patterning.
+Instead, it has a beautifully chaotic vibe, almost like shattered glass.
 These types of cushions give off the most amazing flashes of light, and are real show-stoppers.

-The stone on the right has what is known as the ‘chunky’ look.
-You can see clearly that there is a definitive pattern going on inside that stone, and because of this you get a much more organized and sharper look.
-This look is going to knock your socks off with brilliance and fire, so prepare to be impressed my friend.
+The stone on the left has what is known as the ‘chunky’ look.
+You can see clearly that there is a definitive pattern going on inside that stone, and because of this, you get a much more organized and sharper look.
+This look is going to knock your socks off with brilliance and fire, so prepare to be impressed, my friend.